ocakhasan/eksi-sozluk-scraper/README.md

 Functions will create a csv file which you can use another time.
 Functions also returning the dataframe.

+You can check the formats of the csv file by the 2 examples I created.

 I will add another functions.